Bhuvanalakshmi03/PLI_Hackathon_2.0/README.md

 ### 3. Gamification

-Suryalekh integrates gamification, rewarding users with points from REC holdings, leaderboard rankings, and daily activity.
-This innovative approach enhances engagement, making REC trading an interactive and rewarding experience.
+Suryalekh introduces gamification, rewarding users with points from REC holdings, leaderboard rankings, and daily activity.
+Upon accumulating 500 points, users enter virtual town named as Solarville, collaborating with two others to trade and generate RECs.
+Team points determine the top-performing team, earning them XDC coins for additional income.This boosts engagement and provides an opportunity for additional income.

 ### 4. Leaderboard